-Proposals for minerals development and minerals related development will be supported where it can be demonstrated that they will protect and conserve soil resources and their quality and safeguard the long-term potential of best and most versatile agricultural land.
-Proposals should prioritise the managed recovery, retention, storage, conservation and treatment of soil including soil making resources for beneficial and, where appropriate, reuse within the site
+Proposals for minerals development and minerals related development will be supported where it can be demonstrated that they will protect and conserve soil resources and their quality and safeguard the long-term potential of best and most versatile agricultural land, including, where relevant, its availability for food production.
+Proposals should prioritise the managed recovery, retention, storage, conservation and treatment of soil including soil making resources for beneficial and, where appropriate, reuse within the site.

-- 11.2.105 Soil is a finite resource that is essential for growing food and other crops, supporting biodiversity, contributing to landscape character, storing water, capturing carbon as well as acting as buffer against pollution.
+11.2.105 Soil is a finite resource that is essential for growing food and other crops, supporting biodiversity, contributing to landscape character, storing water, capturing carbon as well as acting as buffer against pollution.
 It is also a natural capital asset that provides important ecosystem services.
 National policy requires the MPA to protect and enhance valued soils and prevent the adverse effects of unacceptable levels of pollution.
-It also requires the MPA to take into account the economic and other benefits of best and most versatile agricultural land.
-Where significant development of agricultural land is demonstrated to be necessary, the MPA should seek the use of areas of poor quality land in preference to that of higher quality to ensure that the long-term potential of 'best and most versatile land' is safeguarded for future generations. - 11.2.106 The quality of agricultural land is classified by Defra and Natural England using the Agricultural Land Classification (ALC).
+It also requires the MPA to take into account the economic and other benefits of best and most versatile agricultural land206.
+Where significant development of agricultural land is demonstrated to be necessary, the MPA should seek the use of areas of poor quality land in preference to that of higher quality207 to ensure that the long-term potential of 'best and most versatile land' is safeguarded for future generations.

+- 11.2.106 The quality of agricultural land is classified by Defra and Natural England using the Agricultural Land Classification (ALC).
 The ALC system classifies land into five grades, with grade 3 subdivided into sub-grades 3a and 3b.
-The best and most versatile land is defined as Grades 1, 2 and 3a in the NPPF.
+The best and most versatile land is defined as Grades 1, 2 and 3a in the NPPF208.
 This is the land which is most flexible, productive and efficient in response to inputs and which can best deliver future crops for food and non-food uses such as biomass, fibres and pharmaceuticals. - 11.2.107 The MPA will assess the impact of proposals for minerals development and minerals related development on soils, their intrinsic character and the sustainability of the many ecosystems they deliver.
-Where proposals involve the disturbance of soils, subsoils and overburden arisings, they will be expected to be accompanied by sufficient information to demonstrate that soil quality will be protected and maintained throughout the life of the development particularly during operations involving stripping, handling, storage, management and final placement.
+Where proposals involve the disturbance of soils, subsoils and overburden arisings, they will be expected to be accompanied by sufficient information to demonstrate that soil quality will be protected and maintained throughout the life of the development particularly during operations involving stripping, handling, storage, management and final placement. - 11.2.108 Where proposals are located on best and most versatile agricultural land, the MPA will expect the planning application to include sufficient information, including an agricultural land assessment, to demonstrate that the development will prioritise the development of poorer-quality land, avoiding significant development of best and most versatile agricultural land unless it is demonstrated to be necessary; safeguard the long-term potential of best and most versatile agricultural land by enabling the land to retain its longer-term capability for agricultural use where practicable; and optimise the restoration of agricultural land quality where the proposed after-use returns sites to an agricultural after use so that the potential of the BMV land can be maintained. - 11.2.109 Further guidance on soils and assessment of agricultural land is set out in PPG and on the Natural England website209.
+The Institute of Quarrying has

-&lt;sup>207 Footnote 58, revised NPPF (July 2021)
+207 Footnote 58, revised NPPF (July 2021)

-&lt;sup>208 Annex 2: Glossary, revised NPPF
+208 Annex 2: Glossary, revised NPPF